UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 Reason 4: UIDAI Service Is Down — How to Check

 UIDAI's Aadhaar authentication service occasionally experiences downtime — especially during high-load periods when millions of authentications are happening simultaneously across multiple government portals.
-During downtime, OTP requests fail silently: the portal shows "OTP Sent" but no message is actually dispatched.
+During downtime, OTP requests fail silently: the portal shows "OTP Sent" but UIDAI does not dispatch any message.

 How to check UIDAI status: